equinor/case-hackathon-2024/README.md

         return False
 ```

-This method takes as input the current state of the turbine and its environment, and should return True is the vessel is to be sent , otherwise False.
+This method takes as input the current state of the turbine and its environment, and should return True if the vessel is to be sent , otherwise False.

-The vessel characteritics are the following:
+The vessel characteristics are the following:

 max wind speed : the maximum wind speed for which the vessel is allowed to sail.
 The vessel will not sail even if the strategy says it has to.

-mainenance duration : the time the vessel will spend on the turbine to fix the system, at the end the pressure is set back to its maximum value
+maintenance duration : the time the vessel will spend on the turbine to fix the system, at the end the pressure is set back to its maximum value

 vessel cost: the cost that will be deducted from the revenue for each round trip